For the Latest Information on COVID-19 in the USA, see:

 List supporting information captions at the end of the manuscript file and not in a separate file.
 The file number and name are required in a caption.
 We recommend including a one-line title.
 You can include a legend, but it is not required.

-Figure preparation files
+Figure preparation files and integrity

 Cite tables in ascending numeric order upon first appearance in the manuscript file.